Welcome to Blarney!

 It is from this small picturesque Irish village that the word ‘blarney’ derived- before being added officially to the English dictionary!

-Blarney, or the Irish version ‘An Bhlarna’, meaning ‘the little field’ is a town and townland in County Cork, Ireland.
+Blarney, or the Irish version ‘An Bhlarna’, meaning ‘the little field’ is a town and townland within the boundaries of Cork City, Ireland.
 Blarney is famed as the site of Blarney Castle, a thousand acre park with magnificent lakes, gardens and woodland.
 The castle houses the even more famous or infamous Blarney stone in its battlements.
 It is said that those who kiss the stone will receive the gift of eloquence.
-Chieftain MacCarthy the owner of Blarney castle, being pressurised by Queen Elizabeth 1 to pledge allegiance to the crown, managed to circumvent her demands with flattery and eloquence forcing her to eventually protest in frustration "Odds bodkins, more Blarney talk.
-What he says, he never means!" and so a new phrase entered the English language and the English dictionary!
+Chieftain MacCarthy the owner of Blarney castle, being pressurised by Queen Elizabeth 1 to pledge allegiance to the crown, managed to circumvent her demands with flattery and eloquence forcing her to eventually protest in frustration “Odds bodkins, more Blarney talk.
+What he says, he never means!” and so a new phrase entered the English language and the English dictionary!